TheMulhima/Easier-Pantheon-Practice/README.md

 ## How to Use:
 - Download the mod and open any existing save file.
 If you want to use it with a new save file, make one and then reload it.
 - To remove health, add lifeblood or add soul before each fight, open the save file location and edit the values in EasierAscended.GlobalSettings.json. **Note**: Soul should be added in multiples of 33 or 24 (if using soul twister) to be able to use any spells.

 ## Other:
 - The mod only works in Hall of Gods and doesn't affect pantheons or other areas of the game.
 - With this mod, the double damage **Attuned Bosses** in HoG won't work properly.
 If you want to practice in attuned, turn off this mod in the game settings.
 - The mod affects bosses of health.
 Needless to say, it shouldn't be used with other modded boss.
 If you do want to, turn this mod off in the game settings.
+- The soul added won't show up in the HUD until soul is lost or gained.
+But that doesnt mean it can't be used. so if you added soul and don't see, trust me its there and can be used.
 - If you find any bugs or have any suggestions, you can message me on discord at Mulhima#2695.

 ## Dependancies: